Shaw Commission: Conclusions

 The Commission recommended that the Government reconsider its policies as to Jewish immigration and land sales to Jews.
 This led directly to the Hope Simpson Royal Commission in 1930.

 The main victims of the rioting were Orthodox Jews, however the Orthodox community took a decision to boycott the Commission.
+According to the report (p.
+169), all sides were eager to cooperate, and there was no shortage of testimony or evidence.

+Pinhas Ofer in a journal article in Middle Eastern Studies details the British perspectives on the Shaw commission and how it was constructed.
+He details the need for the commission following the 1929 riots in Palestine, in order for the British government to influence "British public opinion and...the world at large."
+Ofer goes on to argue that even Britain's "own officials...admitted that the Shaw commission, in its findings and report had been guided by political considerations rather than by mere facts."

 Main recommendations

 (i) His Majesty's government should issue a clear statement of the policy they intend to pursue in Palestine.
 The value of this statement would be greatly enhanced if it defined the meaning they attached to the passages in the Mandate safeguarding the rights of non-Jewish communities, and if it laid down more explicit directives on such vital issues as land and immigration.

 (ii) Immigration policy should be clearly defined, and its administration reviewed "with the object of preventing a repetition of the excessive immigration of 1925 and 1926" Machinery should be devised through which non-Jewish interests could be consulted on the subject of immigration.

 (iii) A scientific enquiry should be made into the possibilities of land development in Palestine, having regard to "the certain natural increase in the present rural population."
 Meanwhile, the "tendency towards the eviction of peasant cultivators from the land should be checked."

 (iv) While making no formal recommendations on constitutional development, the commission observed that the difficulties of the administration were greatly aggravated by the absence of any measure of self-government.